murticalen/FrontendAcademy2022/homeworks/project.md

 Basic entities are:

 - **Unique Tournament** - Entity describing single competition (can be league, cup, ...).
 Examples of an unique tournaments: English Premier League (ID = 17), Uefa Champions League (ID = 7), Roland Garros (ID = 2480), ...
+- **Tournament** - Entity describing a part of the competition, such as a group or a phase.
+Examples: Champions League Group A, NBA Regular Season, World Cup Knockout phase.
+Each event (match) is linked to a tournament, which is then **optionally** linked to a unique tournament.
+I.e. it may be linked, but it may not.
 - **Category** - Parent entity for unique tournament(s).
 The category will be a common separator for tournaments.
 Examples of a category: English, Europe, ATP, Croatia, World, ...
 - **Event** - Event is an entity representing a single match.
 Events are usually displayed as a part of event lists from where users can choose a single event and get its details.
 Examples of an event: Real Madrid - Barcelona, Dinamo - Hajduk, ...
 - **Team** - Competitor in an event, i.e. a club, national team or a tennis player.

-IMPORTANT NOTICE: NOT EVERY TOURNAMENT HAS AN UNIQUE TOURNAMENT.
+IMPORTANT NOTICE (once again): NOT EVERY TOURNAMENT HAS AN UNIQUE TOURNAMENT.
 Make sure you handle it, such bugs are often first presented during project demonstration. :(

-If You find the domain confusing, feel free to contact me and I will explain it more further.
+If You find the domain confusing, feel free to contact me, and I will explain it more further.

 ## User stories